afsaints0987/to-do-app/README.md

 3. Edit Comment is not functional
 4. Existing Data is not showing upon clicking the Edit button for the Task

-Thank you very much for the opportunity! and hope for the best for your company!
+Thank you very much for the opportunity! and hope for the best to your company!